LiveLink-JoshOne/walmart_tools/README.md

 # walmart_tools
 Tools for Walmart Photo Technical Support - any suggestions welcome!

+## Installation
+Should only require a "$ bundle install" in order to install dependencies Make sure you have bundler installed:
+  $ sudo apt install ruby-bundler
+  $ gem install bundler

 ## image_album
 Check and download images in an album manually Instructions on how to create the JSON array of URLs is in the help text of the tool, also below: